Diana (musical): Production history

+On 14 June 2023, a concert version of the musical was announced to premiere in London, at the Eventim Apollo, on 4 December 2023.
+The concert starred Maiya Quansah-Breed as 19-year-old Diana Spencer and Kerry Ellis playing an older Princess Diana, reflecting back on her life.
+Guest starring as Queen Elizabeth was British actress Denise Welch.

 Reception

 The La Jolla production received mostly negative reviews from critics.

 Charles McNulty of the Los Angeles Times wrote: "The score is actually closer to commercial Broadway in the early aughts, an even more dated style to my ear."
 The Guardian gave the Netflix recording a one-star review, stating "If it was deliberate satire it would be genius, but it’s not."

 Jesse Green, chief theater critic for The New York Times, negatively reviewed the production at Broadway's Longacre Theatre, deeming it tawdry and exploitative, and writing, "if you care about Diana as a human being, or dignity as a concept, you will find this treatment of her life both aesthetically and morally mortifying."

-The Netflix presentation currently has a score of 12% on Rotten Tomatoes, based on 34 reviews, with an average rating of 3.10/10.
-The website's critics consensus reads: "Diana done dirty".
-Metacritic gave the film a rating of 29.